THE BOTTOM LINE

 There is some work suggesting 5-HTP may be neurotoxic.
 Therefore, it’s probably best to stick with 5-HTP’s gentle cousin tryptophan and reserve any 5-HTP use for special occasions (i.e. jet lag).

 - Dose: 200 to 300 mg

 Have you tried everything and feel desperate for sleep?

 Try a stack of CBD/L-Theanine/GABA

 This amino acid and neurotransmitter is important for skin, muscles, brain health, and sleep.
-When taking it before bedtime, your body temperature lowers which helps improve your progression into sleep.
-It has also been shown to improve sleep quality, reduce daytime sleepiness and can elevate serotonin levels.
+Your body temperature lowers when taken before bed, which helps improve your progression into sleep.
+Additionally, it has also been shown to improve sleep quality, reduce daytime sleepiness, and elevate serotonin levels.